Vegan carrot cake, moist, fluffy, and decadent. It is perfectly sweet and delicious and great to enjoy as a birthday cake.

 - Slice and serve.

-- Unsweetened plant milk: any type of unsweetened plant milk will work, such as oat milk, rice milk, almond milk, cashew milk, hemp milk, or even coconut milk, but soy milk is my favorite one for baking.
+- Unsweetened plant milk: any type of unsweetened plant milk will work, but soy milk is my favorite one for baking.

 - Apple cider vinegar: you could also use white vinegar or lemon juice instead.

 - All-purpose flour: I’ve only made this recipe using all-purpose flour, but I think this recipe would come out okay if you used a different type of flour.
 However, you may need to add more or less of it.

 - Granulated sugar: feel free to use other types of sugar, like brown, coconut, or cane sugar.
 Make sure the sugar you’re using is vegan.

 - Baking powder.

 - Salt: I used iodized salt, but any other type of salt will do.